A Simple Discretization Scheme for Gain Matrix Conditioning: INTRODUCTION

 Industrial model predictive controllers (MPCs) are commonly implemented with an integrated steady-state, Linear Program (LP) optimizer to generate targets that drive the process to an economic optimum \cite{maciejowskiPredictiveControlConstraints2002}.
 In industrial MPC projects, one of the most difficult and time-consuming steps is understanding the interaction of the steady-state model gains with the optimizer costs in the LP solution.
 Part of this consideration is respecting the material and energy balance of the process, and determining how much ``detail" in terms of smaller gains should be built into the model.

 In practice, designers must make structural decisions in the gain matrix to reconcile the model with the true process.
 This step relies on the designer's process knowledge and experience, along with the usage of process data to justify any curve or gain manipulation of the model.
-Adjusting the gain matrix is often a balancing act between maintaining model accuracy and usability.
-Deleting a significant gain or multiplying a gain by an arbitrary factor to try to ``tune" the controller should be avoided.
+Adjusting the gain matrix is often a balancing act between maintaining model accuracy and usability, and arbitrarily deleting or scaling gains should be avoided.
 A case study from Mitsubishi demonstrated how the erroneous removal of a gain element, thought to be insignificant based on engineering judgment, resulted in controller instabilities \cite{ishikawaPracticalMethodRemoving1997}.

 Fundamentally, there are 3 types of MV-CV (Manipulated Variable-Controlled Variable) interactions:

 \begin{itemize} \item \textbf{Non-collinearities:} MV-CV interactions that are easy to independently control \item \textbf{Collinearities:} MV-CV interactions that cannot be independently controlled, because the gains are collinear \item \textbf{Near-collinearities:} MV-CV interactions that are difficult to independently control \end{itemize}